badetitou/tlpc-sensor/README.md

 ## Running example

-After installing and building `tlpc-sensor`, run it as follow:
+After installing and building `tlpc-sensor`, run it as follows:

 ```sh
 $ ./tlpc-sensor